Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 [Read more about setting up the local mock for the integration point here](#-Kjøring-med-eFormidling-mock-lokalt).

-When an application is deployed to TT02 or production, this value will be substituted to point to the integration point hosted in Altinn Platfor.
+When an application is deployed to TT02 or production, this value will be substituted to point to the integration point hosted in Altinn Platform.

 ```json
 "EFormidlingClientSettings": {